Has the time come for marijuana legalization in Minnesota?

 Now, Minnesota’s medical marijuana program is super-expensive and out of reach for disabled, sick people.
 And insurance does not cover it.

 The “concentrates only” approach of Minnesota’s medical marijuana program adds unnecessary cost.
-Plant-form is less costly to produce.
+But plant-form is less costly to produce.

 The lack of legal home grow for Minnesota medical marijuana patients denies access to medical care to low-income, disabled people.
-They can grow their own, cheap.
+But they can grow their own, cheap.

 Suppliers and distribution

 Suppliers and distribution.
 The existing two medical suppliers and existing legal hemp growers are places to look for beginning suppliers.
-With the recent federal farm Bill’s adoption, the hemp form of cannabis is now legal to possess under Minnesota and federal law.
+And with the recent federal farm Bill, possession of hemp cannabis is now legal under both Minnesota and federal law.

 Equal rights, and justice: The “beer and wine model” comes to the rescue again.
 We should not tax marijuana more than the beer and wine.
 The “sin tax” on beer and wine is already sky-high.

 What are transitional issues?
-These are issues that are big problems as we transition from a Prohibition Model, to a Beer and Wine Model of marijuana regulation.
+These issues are big problems as we transition from a Prohibition Model, to a Beer and Wine Model.
 But we expect that ten years after legalization many of these issues will subside.

 Minnesota’s legalization law should include automatic vacating of convictions and public records expungement.

 Today, most people who qualify for criminal record expungement never file a Petition for Expungement in court.
 The cost in time and money is an effective barrier.

-The law should require the government to automatically vacate every criminal conviction related to marijuana or THC, and expunge those public records.
-We should remove the burden from the victims of Prohibition and put it on the government.
+The law should automatically vacate every criminal conviction related to marijuana or THC; and expunge those public records.
+So we should remove the burden from the victims of Prohibition and put it on the government.